 Request a registration form

-This course is designed for intermediate social workers in private practice.
+This course is designed for social workers and mental health professionals in private practice.

 Program will be 5 hours of actual time

 There will be (2) 10 minute breaks mid-morning and mid-afternoon